davidwlhlm/prolog/README.md

 #### slice/4

-Extract a sublist from a list L which contains elements between the I’th and K’th element of the original list and bind the result to R.
+Extracts a sublist from a list L which contains elements between the I’th and K’th element of the original list and binds the result to R.

 ```prolog
 ?- slice([a,b,b,d,c,d,b,b,d,a,d], 2, 6, R).